Card Collecting Remembrances

 I was born in Southern Sweden in 1964.
 Durings the late 60s it was still very popular to collect chewing gum cards, even if the interest had decreased since the 50s.
 I got my first cards when I was about five years old - those cards are still in my collection!

 Most popular among boys at this time was to collect cards with western themes.
 In Sweden western movies and television programs were very popular - High Chaparral and Bonanza were running on the television.
 (Later at the end of the 70s "the Macahans" was perhaps even more popular).
-The latest figure about how many cards that were issued/sold in Sweden in about 18,000 (this includes only dutch gum cards).
+The latest figure about how many cards that were issued/sold in Sweden is about 18,000 (this includes only dutch gum cards).

 I collected cards for a few years and then put the collection aside.
 About two years ago I found that my oldest boy (I have two - Jakob 8 years old and Gabriel 5½ years old) had too many of those Pokemon cards to handle them.
 I helped him to organize them and then I remembered my own collection and started to collect again.
 My main interest is with cards with western themes but I also collect cards from a few other sets as well.
 I now have about 2,500 cards with western themes and perhaps another 1,000 cards with other themes.
 Both my boys like the old cards and have rather big collections of their own.